SindhujaShaga/GroceryApp_Android-Studio/README.md

 2. Open the project in Android Studio.

-3.  [cite_start]Use a **Pixel 7a Emulator with API 32** to run the application[cite: 22].
+3. Use a **Pixel 7a Emulator with API 32** to run the application[cite: 22].

 ---

 ### 📈 Project Outcomes

-[cite_start]Through this project, I have learned how to develop an Android application from scratch[cite: 182]. [cite_start]I have also implemented a new scroll view in this application, which was both interesting and challenging[cite: 183].
+Through this project, I have learned how to develop an Android application from scratch.I have also implemented a new scroll view in this application, which was both interesting and challenging.

 ---